louiselessel/Touchdesigner-tools/Convert shaders/Releases/README.md

 If you wish to use a Shadertoy shader in a commercial environment, you must contact the original author of the shader and obtain permission.
 The shadertoyConverter component has a button to Open Site which will open the shader on the Shadertoy website where you will find the author's contact information.
 Usually the author will include the license information as a comment in the shader's code.

 For the 3 shaders included, there is a link to the original.
 Please visit the link to check with the authors.

+See also this project by Mathew Watchter that allows you to use the Shadertoy API to view and browse shaders https://github.com/matthewwachter/td-shadertoy